dhananjay1405/tally-database-loader/README.md

 *Stagnant water is hazardous.* Same applies to human brain.
 Improvement / Exploration is a one of key aspect of this project.

 Upcoming features:
-* Graphical Interface for the utility (Electron JS powered App)
+* Graphical Interface for the utility
-* Password encryption in *config.json* to prevent password reveal while editing it (to be covered in GUI based version)
+* Password encryption in *config.json* to prevent password reveal while editing it (to be covered in Graphical version)
 * Web-page to configure **tally-export-config.yaml** and **database-structure.sql** for easy expansion of Tally system defined and/or TDL fields

-Tentative Features:
-* Export to Excel (cannot promise, is a bit difficult to implement in Node.JS)

 <br><br>